cetb-hack/cetb-hack/contributing.md

-- Hi, I'm Ashish Kumar Panda and this my first time participating in HacktoberFest!
+- Hi, I'm Arya Shreyas and this my first time participating in HacktoberFest!